Thai Chicken Satay | Baked and Simple

 How fun!
 Thanks Tayler.
 I’m glad you enjoyed them.
 Thank you for your comment!

 This is the one thing my whole family orders when we’re out at our favorite Thai restaurant.
-We all LOVE it, and making it at home would be so fun.
+We all LOVE it, and making it at home was so fun.
 And I could drink the peanut sauce.
-Delicious!
+It was very delicious!

 Thanks Valentina!
 I have a hard time NOT spooning the peanut sauce directly in my mouth!
 Hubby and I order satay out as well, we love it!

-I think chicken satay is such a comfort food meal!
-I love the satay sauce and could happily eat it every week.
+I think your chicken satay recipe is such a comfort food meal!
+I love the marinade and satay sauce and could happily eat it every week.

 Me too, Corina!
 Thank you for your comment!

-This is so perfect for me!!
-I don’t have a grill, and I am always so jealous of people who do!
-Definitely going to try making this 🙂
+This is so perfect for me as I don’t have a grill.
+The kids and I had such a great time making this and eating it. 🙂

-Chicken satay is one of my favorite dishes, and this recipe looks delicious!
+Chicken satay is one of my favorite dishes, and this recipe was delicious!
 Have you ever tried using lime leaf in your sauce ?

 Thanks so much Analida.
 And no, I’ve never even considered using lime leaf.
 Now I simply MUST!

 I rarely buy chicken tenders because I don’t have good recipes for them….
-I love your idea for chicken satay and especially your marinade!
+I love your this chicken satay and especially your marinade!
 Plus, peanut butter sauce is the winner!!!

 I rarely buy them too Veronika.
 Thanks for your comment!
 And peanut butter sauce is my favorite!

-I’ve always been a big fan of chicken satay and since I’m without a grill right now I’m going to have to give your recipe a try!
+I’ve always been a big fan of chicken satay and since I’m without a grill I tried your recipe and it was fantastic!

 Thanks Kathryn!
 Perfect for grill-less peeps like us!!
-I hope you enjoy it!
+I’m glad you enjoyed it!

 Hehe!
 Thanks, Leslie!
 I crave chicken satay at least once a month!